thomasprost/akinoyusei.com/content/blog/shopping-list-react-query-strapi/index.md

 To follow this tutorial, you need to have a basic knowledge of React and React hooks (at least useState, useEffect and how to use custom hooks (from React Query)).

 For each technologies used in this tutorial, I won't cover everything, you can check the references section to understand better how each work.

+You can check the code on my [Github](https://github.com/thomasprost/kaimono)

 ### Stack